ericsmith2500/tableau-basespace/README.md

 ## Tableau Dashboards for BaseSpace Sequence Hub

 This repository contains examples of Tableau dashboards for sequencing instrument, run, and lanes metrics for Illumina NGS data.
-You can view the dashboards by opening the Tableau Workbook Extract (TWBX) file with the free [Tableau Reader](https://www.tableau.com/products/reader).
+You can view the dashboards by downloading the [Tableau Workbook Extract (TWBX) file](Sequncing%20Run%20Metrics%20Dashboards.twbx) and viewing it with the free [Tableau Reader](https://www.tableau.com/products/reader).

 Here is a screenshot of a run quality dashboard: